Clustering the Sketch: A Novel Approach to Embedding Table Compression: AUC Graphs

-We also evaluate the models using AUC, another often employed metric for gauging the effectiveness of a recommendation model.
+We also evaluate the models using AUC, which is another commonly used metric for gauging the effectiveness of a recommendation model.
 For example, it was used in \citep{kang2021learning}.
-It provides the probability of getting a correct prediction when evaluating a test sample from a balanced dataset.
-Thus, a better model is implied by a larger AUC.
-In this section, we plot the graphs again using AUC; see \cref{fig:kaggle_min_AUC}, \cref{fig:exp:all_but_DHE_PQ_inference_AUC} and \cref{fig:exp:CQR_more_than_one_epoch_AUC}.
+AUC provides the probability of getting a correct prediction when evaluating a test sample from a balanced dataset.
+Therefore, a better model is implied by a larger AUC.
+In this section, we plot the graphs again using AUC; see \cref{fig:exp:all_but_DHE_PQ_inference_AUC} and \cref{fig:other_graphs:all_AUC}.